 English football has been halted since mid-March in a bid to curb the spread of COVID-19 and clubs at all levels are feeling the pinch.

 Premier League chiefs, due to meet with clubs next week, are committed to finishing the season but there is no indication of when it will resume.

 Britain, on lockdown until May 7 at the earliest, has been one of the countries hardest hit by the pandemic, with more than 18,000 hospital deaths.
 AFP/File / Oli SCARFF Liverpool was on the verge of winning the Premier League before coronavirus forced the suspension of the season

 Earlier this month, top-flight clubs agreed to consult with their players over deferrals and reductions amounting to 30 percent of their salary but only a handful of clubs.

-Only Arsenal have so far agreed a 12.5 percent cut in wages, while Southampton, West Ham, Sheffield United and Watford players are to defer a part of their salary.
+Only Arsenal have so far agreed to a 12.5 percent cut in wages, while Southampton, West Ham, Sheffield United, and Watford players are to defer a part of their salary.

 Keane, the former Ireland assistant manager, acknowledged the pressure on players to take a pay cut but said he would not do so if placed in a similar position.

 “The way I look at it now, particularly after the way I left Manchester United, I wouldn’t take a pay cut from anybody if I was at one of the bigger clubs,” he told Sky Sports.